iswix-llc/iswix-tutorials/README.md

 WiX is an open source project started by former Microsoft employee Rob Mensching while he was still at Microsoft.
 The first release was back in [2004](http://robmensching.com/blog/posts/2004/4/5/windows-installer-xml-wix-toolset-has-released-as-open-source-on-sourceforge.net/).
 WiX is essentially an XSD based Domain Specific Langauge and related compiler chain tools that allows a developer to generate Windows Installer Databases from XML documents.
 WiX is a very powerful toolset that serves as a thin abstraction of the underlying Windows Installer and emphasis a 'code-first' strategy.
 This has the unfortunate drawback of a steep learning curve and hand authoring of many, many lines of XML.

 IsWiX is an open source project started by Windows Installer / InstallShield / WiX expert [Christopher Painter](http://iswix.com/) while he was working at Textron - Overwatch Systems division in [2010](http://blog.deploymentengineering.com/2010/05/introducing-iswix.html).
 The project was initially funded by Textron OWS as part of a business process transformation effort.
 Although Textron OWS always wanted to publish the project as open source, the sensitive nature of our business made that difficult.
 After a very successful pilot, the IP rights were reassigned to Christopher Painter so that he could share it with the world.
 InstallShield was overall a good product but Textron OWS had strained it way beyond what InstallShield was ever designed to do.
 InstallShield's binary or DTD base XML project files were not branch/merge friendly and the licensing model did not encourage agile/lean workflows.
 WiX could solve these problems except that Textron OWS's team of 12 build and release engineers would have had to train 250+ developers how to develop in it.
 IsWiX was born to give developers an InstallShield like experience for the core installer changes they would need to make.
 Basically think 'minimum viable product'.
 All other changes would be done by MSI experts in WiX by hand.
-Later the product was expanded to include Visual Studio template to simplify the development of  desktop applications, windows services and web applications.
+Later the product was expanded to include Visual Studio templates  to simplify the development of  desktop applications, windows services and web applications.

 ## Tutorials and Samples

-[WiX v3.11.2 / Votive](https://github.com/iswix-llc/iswix-tutorials/tree/master/WiX-v3-Votive) Classic Samples implemented in .NET Framework 4.x and WiX v3.11.2.
-(Votive)

-[WiX v4.0.3 / HeatWave](https://github.com/iswix-llc/iswix-tutorials/tree/master/WiX-v4-HeatWave) Modern Samples implemented in .NET 7 and WiX 4.0.3 (HeatWave)
+[WiX v6.0.2 / HeatWave](https://github.com/iswix-llc/iswix-tutorials/tree/master/WiX-v6-HeatWave) Modern Samples implemented in .NET 10 and WiX 6.0.2 (HeatWave)